aiganymPro/VirtualCareerAssistant/README.md

 # VirtualCareerAssistant
-Link for site: https://aiganympro.github.io/VirtualCareerAssistant/ Sure!
-Here’s a clear and simple README template in English for your project using the ChatGPT API on GitHub:

----

-# Project Name

-**Description:**
+Link for site: https://aiganympro.github.io/VirtualCareerAssistant/

 This project is an intelligent chatbot (or web application) powered by the ChatGPT API.
 It allows users to interact with the GPT-4 model by sending text queries and receiving smart, real-time responses.

 ---